bioexcel/qmmm_bpg/docs/input_preparation/QM_treatment.rst

 Hybrid methods
 --------------

-Hybrid methods calculate a portion fo the the exchange functional using exact Hartree Fock theory.
+Hybrid methods calculate a portion of the the exchange functional using exact Hartree Fock theory.
 The rest of the exchange and correlation functions is calcaulated with other methods, typically GGA or LDA.
-Within the XC section of the CP2K input the HF section is used for the Hartree Fock exchange set up.
+Within the XC section of the CP2K input the HF section is used for the Hartree Fock exchange setup.
 Two commonly used hybrid methods dicussed here are B3LYP and PBE0.

 **PBE0**